johnsonhk88/Web-Scraping-by-LLM-And-AI-Agent/README.md

 ### Technology use in this project
 1. HTML tags structured analysis
+- use beautifulSoup or Scrapy framework for extracting
+- use selenium framework for extracting html tags data

 2. LLM Model
 - try to use different open LLM models (e.g. LLama3, gemma 2) , prefer use local open LLM models(planning inference LLM model at offline in local machine)